ibm-cloud-docs/text-to-speech-data/making-requests.md

 Before using the {{site.data.keyword.texttospeechshort}} service, you must provision an instance of the service and obtain your credentials.
 For more information, see [Before you begin](/docs/text-to-speech-data?topic=text-to-speech-data-gettingStarted#before-you-begin).
 In the last step of that procedure, you copy the `{token}` and `{URL}` for your service instance:

 -   The `{token}` provides your access token for authenticating to the service.
 You can use the access token displayed in the {{site.data.keyword.icp4dfull_notm}} web client.
 However, in a production environment, use a token that you generate programmatically for your service instance.
-For more information and for examples, see *Authentication* in the [API reference](https://{DomainName}/apidocs/text-to-speech-data#authentication){: external}.
+For more information and for examples, see *Authentication* in the [API & SDK reference](https://{DomainName}/apidocs/text-to-speech-data#authentication){: external}.

     You authenticate to the {{site.data.keyword.texttospeechshort}} service by passing your access token with each request. {{site.data.keyword.texttospeechshort}} for {{site.data.keyword.icp4dfull_notm}} is a multi-tenant cloud solution.
 Your credentials provide access only to your data, and your data is isolated from other users.
 -   The `{URL}` provides the base endpoint that you use to call methods of the service.